Skip to main content

 • Tenant isolation.
 Row-level security on every table.
 No cross-tenant data use.
 No training on your content.

-• COPPA law profile.
-Strict-language, age-gated, minimal-retention output gates.
-One of six law profiles the Architect can enforce — see the Law plane.
+• COPPA governance profile.
+Strict-language, age-gated, minimal-retention output gates — one of six governance profiles the Architect can enforce on a run.

 • Placeholder enforcement.
-When you brief the Architect with "[student name]" instead of a real roster, outputs preserve the placeholder.
+Brief the Architect with "[student name]" instead of a real roster, and outputs preserve the placeholder.
 Real rosters belong in your SIS, not in a generation prompt.

 • No FERPA-safe badge.
 FERPA classification depends on who you are and how you use the data.
-We do not make a blanket FERPA claim.
-Talk to your district counsel about FERPA classification for your specific use case.
+We make no blanket claim.
+Talk to your district counsel about your specific use case.

 Unit → spec → draft → delivered.